-Response: Protestable - Refer to Responses to Issues 2, 3 and 39
+Response: Protestable - Refer to Responses to Issues 3, 28, & 39 confusing I go to 28 and it refers me to #2

 I protest the continued OHV use at the CCMA as the BLM has no public outreach.
 There is no registration of users, asbestos education, or soil loss control education.